 What is melasma?

-Melasma is a common skin condition that affects both men and women.
-However, it is more often found in women and dark- skinned people who live in areas of the country where there is intense exposure to UV radiation from the sun, like Tucson!
-While it is less common in men, it negatively affects the lives of both men and women.
+Melasma is a common skin condition that affects both men and women of all ages, can last for years or decades, and can impact self-image, self-confidence and self-esteem.
+It is common in pregnant women and has been called “the mask of pregnancy”.
+Melasma also affects dark – skinned people who live in areas of the country where there is intense exposure to UV radiation from the sun, like Tucson!

 What are the symptoms of melasma?